Thomas Schuler: Career

 Dr. Schuler is Double board certified and a Diplomat in spine surgery and orthopedic surgery of the spine.
 In 1998, he was one of the first doctors to use biologics in surgery when the practice he founded in 1992, The Virginia Spine Institute (VSI) in Reston, Virginia, served as the 3rd largest site in the nation for the trial of bone morphogenetic protein (BMP) – the first use of biologics in surgery.

 Since 1998, Schuler speaks and teaches about spine surgery globally.
 He performed the first hybrid multi-level cervical artificial disc replacement with spinal fusion in the country.

 He leads a team of surgeons at VSI who performed the first robot-guided spine surgery in the Mid-Atlantic region, were the first in the world to perform Open Robotic Sacroiliac joint fusion and the first in Washington, D.C., and Virginia to perform Augmented Reality spinal surgery.

 In 1993, Schuler became the spine consultant to the Washington Football Team (formerly known as The Washington Redskins) and served in that role for 22 seasons.
 He continues to treat professional athletes.
 Schuler has authored and co-authored numerous research papers about the spine in areas such as Discogenic Lumbar Disease, the minimum clinically important difference in lumbar spine surgery patients and six-year outcomes of anterior lumbar interbody arthrodesis.
 A frequent lecturer, presenter, and educator, Schuler has been named among the 100 Best Spine Surgeons and Specialists in America.
 He has been a member of the Board of Trustees of HCA Reston Hospital Center since 2018.

 In 2002 he founded the National Spine Health Foundation.
 In addition to its education and advocacy work, the foundation designates spine "Centers of Excellence" across the U.S. Schuler has been President of the Foundation since 2004 and is also Chairman of the group's Medical and Scientific Board.

+Awards

+In 2026, Schuler received the NESA Outstanding Eagle Scout Award (NOESA) from the National Eagle Scout Association, which recognizes Eagle Scouts for distinguished achievement in their careers and community service.